FelicianoTech/www.feliciano.tech/src/content/blog/how-to-update-the-bios-on-system76-thelio-desktop.md

 <!--more-->

 ***disclaimer 1:*** &nbsp;Many people suggest that when it comes to BIOS updates, if your BIOS is behaving correctly, you're probably better off not updating it to avoid any risk of messing it up.
 I like to have all my firmware/software up-to-date.
 I followed the exact steps below on my own computer and it worked great.

-***disclaimer 2:*** &nbsp;My update worked successfully though I did lose the System76 logo when the BIOS starts up on boot.
-These instructions were not provided by System76.
-In fact, I couldn't find any which is why I wrote this.

 ## How to update Gigabyte BIOS using Ubuntu and EFI partition